Filed Date: May 23, 2024

 Clearinghouse coding complete

 This case challenges Oklahoma House Bill 4156 (H.B.
-4156), enacted in April 2024.
-The bill established the crime of “impermissible occupation” and authorized law enforcement in Oklahoma to arrest individuals for being present in the United States without legal authorization.
+4156), enacted in April 2024, which established the crime of “impermissible occupation” and authorized Oklahoma law enforcement to arrest individuals for being present in the United States without legal authorization.
 Notably, the bill did not provide a defense for people currently seeking asylum, other humanitarian protection, or any other relief available under federal law.

 On May 24, 2024, the plaintiffs filed an amended complaint, adding three individual plaintiffs who would face “severe hardship” if detained or removed under H.B.
 4156.
 The same day, the plaintiffs filed a motion for a preliminary injunction to halt the implementation of H.B.
 4156 while the case was adjudicated.